jfindley/skds-website/about.md

  * Guarantee that all your servers have an up to date copy of your secrets without having to put secret data into configuration management

 ... and many more besides these.

-## What can it do?

-Fully fledged administration system, built to be used by both large and small teams.
-Scales easily to large numbers of admins and servers.

-Fine-grained control over access - grant access to either individual or groups of admins and clients.

-Currently, we support Linux and OSX.
-It may well work on Windows, but that's not (yet) tested.

 ## How do I use it?